Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

             # Invalid token detected
             return None

-If our token is valid and not expired, we will return some information, such as user_id and available permissions, if not, return ``None``.
+If our token is valid and not expired, we will return some information, such as ``user_id`` and available permissions, if not, return ``None``.

-So we can now write a nice and concise security policy to match up with this decode function
+So we can now write a nice and concise security policy to match up with this decode function.

 .. code-block:: python